-Refer to Appendix A for details about using the AP support interface for functions other than resetting the system.
-To reset the system using the access port (AP), follow the directions listed below:
+For NIO systems, refer to Appendix A for details about using the AP support interface for functions other than resetting the system.
+For A and N class systems, refer to Appendix H for details about using the GSP support interface for functions other that resetting the system.

+To reset the system using the access port (AP), or Guardian Service Processor (GSP), follow the directions listed below: